Textless Speech-to-Speech Translation on Real Data: Introduction

 On the other hand, researchers have started exploring direct S2ST~\citep{jia2019direct,jia2021translatotron,tjandra2019speech,zhang2020uwspeech,kano2021transformer,lee2021direct}, which aims at translating speech in the source language to speech in the target language without the need of text generation as an intermediate step.
 However, text transcriptions or phoneme annotations of the speech data is often still needed during model training for multitask learning~\citep{jia2019direct,lee2021direct} or for learning a decoder that generates intermediate representations~\citep{jia2021translatotron,kano2021transformer} to facilitate the generation of speech output.

-More than 40\% of the languages in the world are without text writing systems.\footnote{\url{https://www.ethnologue.com/}} Direct S2ST can serve as the solution to break the communication barriers and enable access to a wider range of knowledge for the speakers of these unwritten languages, while very limited work exist to tackle the challenge of training direct S2ST systems without the use of any text data~\citep{tjandra2019speech,zhang2020uwspeech}.
-Moreover, due to the lack of parallel S2ST training data, previous work on direct S2ST mainly rely on TTS to generate synthetic target speech, which is usually clean and high-quality, for model training.

-The recent release of the large-scale S2ST data from \vp~\citep{wang2021voxpopuli} has opened up the possibility of conducting S2ST research on real data.
+More than 40\% of the languages in the world are without text writing systems\footnote{\url{https://www.ethnologue.com/}}, while very limited work exist to tackle the challenge of training direct S2ST systems without the use of any text data~\citep{tjandra2019speech,zhang2020uwspeech}.
+Moreover, due to the lack of S2ST training data, previous work on direct S2ST mainly rely on TTS to generate synthetic target speech for model training.
+The recent release of the large-scale S2ST data from \vp~\citep{wang-etal-2021-voxpopuli} has opened up the possibility of conducting S2ST research on real data.
 In addition,~\citet{duquenne2021multimodal} have demonstrated the first proof of concept of direct S2S mining without using ASR or MT systems.
 The approach may potentially mitigate the data scarcity issue, but the authors had not evaluated the usefulness of such data for S2ST frameworks.

-Most recently,~\citet{lee2021direct} have proposed to take advantage of self-supervised discrete representations~\citep{lakhotia2021generative}, or discrete units, learned from unlabeled speech data as the target for building a direct S2ST model.
-The direct S2ST system consists of a speech-to-unit translation (S2UT) model followed by a unit-based vocoder for converting discrete representations to speech.
-Experiments conducted with synthetic target speech data have shown significant improvement for translation between unwritten languages.